illumiolabs/illumio-guard-duty-shield/README.md

 **Project Technology stack**

-The application is written for Python 3.6+ and is designed to be run as an AWS Lambda function.
+The application is written for Python 3 and tested up to v3.9; it is designed to be run as an AWS Lambda function as a container or loaded into the Python runtime.
-For more details on packging Lambda functions please visit https://docs.aws.amazon.com/lambda/latest/dg/lambda-functions.html
+For more details on packaging Lambda functions please visit https://docs.aws.amazon.com/lambda/latest/dg/lambda-functions.html

 **Project workflow**